About Us

 2023

-Central purchases part of Catawba Nuclear Station, a nuclear power plant with a total output of 2,410 MW.
+Central secures a power purchase agreement for a portion of the Catawba Nuclear Station, a nuclear power plant with a total output of 2,410 MW.

 2016